Product Information Management (PIM):

 The first source of data will be the tool that receives the first information about a newly created product.

-For textual data, in most cases, it is the ERP that provides an average of 10% to 30% (a reference, a label, a few brief descriptions) of the content of the product sheet.
-The objective of the PIM is then to facilitate the work of the remaining 70%.
+For textual data, in most cases this is Enterprise Resource Planning, which provides an average of 10% to 30% (a reference, a label, a few brief descriptions) of the content of the product sheet.
+The aim of PIM is to facilitate the remaining 70% of the tasks.

 These parameters for triggering the flow must be determined: